 In this article, I will show you how to evaluate and compare exchange traded funds (ETFs).
 With more than 2,204 ETFs in the U.S. alone, identifying the right ETFs in every area of the market (equities, fixed income, gold, commodities, etc.) can be a daunting task.
-This article will therefore provide a comprehensive framework that you can use to compare similar ETFs and select the best one(s), depending on your investment goals, timeline, and portfolio.
+This article will therefore provide a comprehensive framework that you can use to compare similar ETFs and select the best one(s), depending on your investment time horizon, goals, and portfolio.

 Exchange traded funds (ETFs) are baskets of securities that provide broad exposure to a range of assets and industries.
 The primary purpose of an ETF is to track the performance of a particular market index.